-School districts and charter schools must maintain their instructional minutes as defined in Education Code Section 46207.
+School districts and charter schools must maintain their instructional minutes as defined in Education Code Section 46207(a).
 This schedule is required of all districts and charter schools, including basic aid districts.

-The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day and Year.
 This schedule presents information on the amount of instruction time offered by the District and whether the District complied with the provisions of Education Code Sections 46200 through 46206.
-The District has not met or exceeded its target funding.

-Schedule of Charter Schools (Unaudited) June 30, 2019
+Millbrae School District Schedule of Charter Schools (Unaudited) June 30, 2020